xen-troops/moulin/docs/user-reference.rst

 yocto builder
 ^^^^^^^^^^^^^

 Yocto builder is used to build OpenEmbedded-based images.
+It supports two Yocto
-It expects that `poky` repository is cloned in :code:`{build_dir}/poky` and uses it's :code:`poky/oe-init-build-env` script to initialize build environment.
+distributions: `poky` and `openembedded-core`.
+It expects that `poky` repository is cloned in :code:`{build_dir}/poky` whereas `openembedded-core` is cloned in :code:`{build_dir}/openembedded-core` and uses its :code:`oe-init-build-env` script to initialize build environment.
 Then :code:`bitbake-layers` tool is used to add additional layers and :code:`bitbake` used to perform the build.

 .. code-block:: yaml